Search The Historical Archive:

 What About Juvenile Delinquency?
 (1955)

 This film deals with the idea that curfews and a solution to gangs and juvenile delinquency.
-It shows how one gang member transforms and goes in front of CIty Hall to argue against the imposition of a curfew as all it does is give more power to the gangs who won't listen anyways and acts as a corruptor to the young who feel they are being punished for something they didn't do - which makes them want to do something to justify the punishment.
+It shows how one gang member transforms and goes in front of City Hall to argue against the imposition of a curfew as all it does is give more power to the gangs who won't listen anyways and acts as a corrupter to the young who feel they are being punished for something they didn't do - which makes them want to do something to justify the punishment.

 Producer: Centron Productions